chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 <!-- markdownlint-disable MD033 -->
 ## Upgrade Matrix

-  If running Supermarket 4.2, you can upgrade directly to the latest releases of Supermarket 4.3.
+  If running Supermarket 4.2, you can upgrade directly to the latest releases of Supermarket 5.0.
 If you are running a release with version less than 4.2 you must perform a stepped upgrade as outlined below.

 Running Version | Upgrade Version | Supported Version
 ----------------|-----------------|------------------
-4.2             | 4.3             | No
+4.2             | 5.0             | Yes
-4.1             | 4.2             | No
-4.0             | 4.2             | No
-< 4.0           | 4.2             | No
+< 4.2           | 4.2             | No

 ## Supported Release

 Chef Supermarket uses the PostgreSQL database.
-[PostgreSQL 9.3 is EOL](https://endoflife.date/postgresql) and Private Supermarket users should upgrade to [Supermarket 4.3](https://www.chef.io/downloads/tools/supermarket) or above and migrate to [PostgreSQL 13](https://www.postgresql.org/about/news/postgresql-13-released-2077/).
+[PostgreSQL 9.3 is EOL](https://endoflife.date/postgresql) and Private Supermarket users should upgrade to [Supermarket 5.0](https://www.chef.io/downloads/tools/supermarket) or above and migrate to [PostgreSQL 13](https://www.postgresql.org/about/news/postgresql-13-released-2077/).

-Chef Software supports Supermarket 4.3 release and later.
+Chef Software supports Supermarket 5.0 release and later.
 Earlier releases are not supported.
 For more information about supported Chef Software see the [Supported Versions](https://docs.chef.io/versions/#supported-commercial-distributions) documentation.

 ## Upgrade a Private Supermarket